MazontheMoon/coddy-python/README.md

 ### August

+#### 26 - Yard Sale Helper
+Create a program that helps manage a neighborhood yard sale.
+You'll receive a list of item prices and need to calculate the total revenue from the first two items by multiplying their prices together.
+Then, check if a seller's phone number follows the valid format: XXX-XXX-XXXX (like 555-123-4567).

+Print the product of the first two prices on one line, then print "Valid" or "Invalid" based on whether the phone number matches the correct format.

 #### 25 - Welcome Home Organizer
 Create a program that helps organize a new home with three essential tasks: building a room inventory system, calculating daily calorie needs for the homeowner's new active lifestyle, and ensuring furniture dimensions fit within room constraints.